bjones1/NIST-UAS-3.2/index.rst

 TODO
 ====
 #.
-Provide a nice way to rebuild the Pi setup needed to produce an image:

-    #.
-Create a script to take a Pi from its raw install of the Raspberry PI OS to the proper config for this challenge.

-#.
 Run multiple iPerf3 instances at boot-up, capturing output from each instance in a uniquely-named log file.

 #.
 Create a simple webserver to present iPerf3 results as a web page.

-#.
-Include iOS support.
-It looks like there are two iPerf3 iOS ports available in the Apple App Store.

 Contents